 PCIe NVMe SSD Need FOUR PCIe Lanes to Work Optimally

-A very important bit of information you need to grasp is that the NVMe SSDs uses four (x4) PCIe lanes.
+A significant bit of information you need to grasp is that the NVMe SSDs use four (x4) PCIe lanes.
 Think of PCIe lanes as data channels.
-Each data channel carries a certain amount of data per second depending upon the version it conforms to.
+Each data channel carries a certain amount of data per second, depending upon the version it conforms to.

-The following table shows speeds of different PCIe lane count for different versions.
+The following table shows the speeds of different PCIe lane counts for other versions.

-So a version 3.0 four PCIe lanes (x4) are rated at 3.938 GB/s throughput rate.
-The same number of lanes conforming to version 4.0 are rated at 7.877 GB/s throughput rate.
+So for version 3.0, four PCIe lanes (x4) are rated at a 3.938 GB/s throughput rate.
+The exact number of lanes conforming to version 4.0 are placed at a 7.877 GB/s throughput rate.

 Hence, after subtracting the overheads, a Gen 3 NVMe SSD can reach speeds of up to 3500 MB/s.
-A Gen 4 NVMe SSD can reach speeds of upto 7000 MB/s.
-The actual speeds depend upon the model of the SSD.
+A Gen 4 NVMe SSD can reach speeds of up to 7000 MB/s.
+The actual rates depend upon the model of the SSD.

 Both the Lane Count and The Version of the M.2 Slot Matters

-Now there are some M.2 slots that are hardwired to only two (x2) PCIe lanes.
-If you were to place an NVMe SSD into an x2 M.2 slot, it will perform at HALF ITS OPTIMAL SPEED.
+Now some M.2 slots are hardwired to only two (x2) PCIe lanes.
+If you place an NVMe SSD into an x2 M.2 slot, it will perform at HALF ITS OPTIMAL SPEED.

-Furthermore, if you were to put a Gen 4 (PCIe 4.0) SSD into an Gen 3 M.2 slot (V3.0 M.2 slot), the Gen 4 SSD will work again work at half its optimal performance.
+Furthermore, if you put a Gen 4 (PCIe 4.0) SSD into a Gen 3 M.2 slot (V3.0 M.2 slot), the Gen 4 SSD would work again at half its optimal performance.

-Hence, the important point to note here is that both the lane count of the M.2 slot and its version matters a ton.
+Hence, the important point to note here is that both the lane count of the M.2 slot and its version matter a ton.

 What are PCIe M.2 Expansion Cards?

-With a brief synopsis on the M.2 SSDs, let us now talk about the topic in hand, “Can you add M.2 SSD in PCIe slot?”.
-Well yes, you can through the M.2 expansion cards as explained earlier.
+With a brief synopsis of the M.2 SSDs, let us discuss: “Can you add M.2 SSD in the PCIe slot?”
+Well, yes, you can go through with the M.2 expansion cards, as explained earlier.

-PCIe M.2 expansion cards are add-in cards that plug into your motherboards PCIe slots.
-These act as adapters giving your PC more M.2 slots to add SSDs into.
+PCIe M.2 expansion cards are add-in cards that plug into your motherboard PCIe slots.
+These act as adapters giving your PC more M.2 slots to add SSDs.

-There are generally four types of M.2 SSD expansion cards differentiated by the number of M.2 slots they can provide.
+Generally, four types of M.2 SSD expansion cards are differentiated by the number of M.2 slots they can provide.